averykhoo/aho-corasick-string-replacement/README.md

 -   predecessor (key)
 -   successor (key)
 -   match should be in string indices, not token indices
--   findall case insensitive should return case sensitive matches
+-   findall case-insensitive should return case-sensitive matches
 -   test len in the following cases:
     -   delete
     -   setdefault